adlnet/xAPI-Spec/CONTRIBUTING.md

 * Check that the [Stle Guide](#style-guide) has been followed.
 * If you spot any issues with the PR, add a comment describing these problems as best you can and suggesting how they can be resolved.
-* If the PR looks good to to, add a comment saying "+1".
+* If the PR looks good to you, add a comment saying "+1".
 * If you are unsure about the PR or have questions, ask questions in the PR comments.
 * If you feel that the PR should never be merged, even with changes, add a comment starting with "-1" and explaining your reasons.
-If your comments run contrary to what's already been agreed in the issues, they might been some resistance, but that's ok if you have a strong arguement!
+If your comments run contrary to what's already been agreed in the issues, there might be some resistance, but that's ok if you have a strong arguement!

 When reviewing a PR please don't: